LinuxDroidMaster/Termux-Projects/projects/homelab_server.md

-# 🖥️ Homelab server: Turn your Android device into a server
+# 🖥️ HomeLab server: Turn your Android device into a server

 All this process is documented in the following [video - pending]()